boushrabettir/Matrix/README.md

 ### GETTING STARTED

-- Define the `matrix.h` file in your header
+- Define the `matrix.h` file in your header.
+A `main.cpp` file already exists with this header in `src/main.cpp`

 ```cpp
 #include "matrix.h"